hmdprs/data-scientist/README.md

 To understand how crime varies by police district, we'll create a choropleth map.
 To create a choropleth, we use `folium.Choropleth()`.

-As a first step, we create a GeoDataFrame where each district is assigned a different row, and the "geometry" column contains the geographical boundaries.
+As a first step, we create a GeoDataFrame where each district is assigned a different row, and the `geometry` column contains the geographical boundaries.

 ```python
 # create GeoDataFrame with geographical boundaries of districts